fmoor/edgedb-docs/doc/ref/edgeql/types.rst

     Collection types are used to package data based on usage.
 There are 4 kinds of collection types: Arrays_, Maps_, Tuples_, JSON_.

+* Meta-types_

+    Special type annotation used for function signatures.

 Scalar types
 ------------